camunda/camunda-docs/docs/guides/getting-started-java-spring.md

 <span class="badge badge--beginner">Beginner</span>
 <span class="badge badge--medium">1 hour</span>

-In this guide, we'll step through using Spring Boot and the [Spring Zeebe SDK](/apis-tools/spring-zeebe-sdk/getting-started.md) to interact with your local Self-Managed Camunda 8 installation.
+In this guide, we'll step through using Spring Boot and the [Spring Zeebe SDK](/apis-tools/spring-zeebe-sdk/getting-started.md) with Desktop Modeler to interact with your local Self-Managed Camunda 8 installation.

 By the end of this tutorial, you'll be able to use Spring and Java code with Zeebe to: